dougsweetser/Q/docs/doing_physics.md

 In quantum mechanics:

 ![](images/QM/bracket_notation/s_gr_1.gif)
-In this notebook, the following assertion will be examined (* is the conjugate, so the vector flips signs):
+In this notebook, the following assertion will be examined (star is the conjugate, so the vector flips signs):

 ![](images/QM/bracket_notation/s_gr_2.gif)
 The inner-product of two quaternions is defined here as the transpose (or conjugate) of the first quaternion multiplied by the second.
 The inner product of a function with itself is the norm.